Okazaki, where the wind sweeps heavy down the plains...

 Up stair cases.
 Down ramps.
 Up ramps, down to the platform where multitudes of trainage were rolling.
 Two college girls walked by and Junior asked them "Which train is the one to the Namba Walk?" (in Japanese of course.)

 They pointed at the green and white tram that was right there, accelerating from zero to fast.
 We all laughed because we just missed it.
 So, we had ten minutes until the next tram.

 (Junior was doing what his mom described as "Flirting."
-A week earlier, when I picked his mom up at our local airport, after her Japan visit, she told me about his amazing flirting capability.)
+A week earlier, when I picked-up my ex at our local airport, after her Japan visit, she told me about his amazing flirting capability.)
 One of the girls had a t-shirt that had three large English words and little flowers and happy symbols.
 It said "Ties.
 Bonds.
 A Yoke."
 Junior told her what her shirt said in English.
 The girls laughed really hard.
 They had no idea what it meant, until he explained it.
 I presume it meant friendship is a tie, romance is a bond, and marriage was a Yoke, like oxen labor under.